murti20/GoAvoid/README.md

-# GoAvoid: A Computer Program for Mobile Path Planning
+# GoAvoid: A Computer Program for Mobile Robot Path Planning

 GoAvoid® software is a path planner application for mobile robots that take advantage of GDI+ graphical user interface, which is a class-based API for C/C++ programmers in Microsoft Windows®.
 It is developed as an open-source framework for researchers who work